PixioDoc LogoPixioDoc

 Orthopedic Progress Photo Documentation App for Surgeons

-Orthopedic surgeons use PixioDoc to document fracture healing, post-op mobility, and physical therapy progress with timestamped photos and short clinical videos — globally compliant.
+Orthopedic surgeons use PixioDoc to document fracture healing, post-op mobility, and physical therapy progress with timestamped photos and short clinical videos — security-first, EU-hosted, GDPR-aligned.

 Reviewed by PixioDoc Clinical Editorial TeamHealthcare product specialistsLast updated

 An orthopedic progress photo documentation app is a clinical mobile application that helps orthopedic surgeons and rehabilitation teams capture and compare patient photos and short videos documenting fracture healing, post-surgical mobility, range of motion, gait, and physical therapy progress over time — keeping clinical media organized and separate from personal galleries.
-PixioDoc is one such app, with EU-hosted patient data and audit-logged access aligned to HIPAA (US) and GDPR (EU and UK).
+PixioDoc is one such app, with EU-hosted patient data, encrypted storage, and audit-logged access aligned to GDPR (EU and UK).

 Orthopedics is a specialty where progress is measured in degrees of motion, weeks of healing, and the visible appearance of incisions and swelling.
 Capturing that progress reliably — and showing it to patients during follow-up — needs a workflow that handles both photos and short clinical videos in one place.
 PixioDoc gives orthopedic surgeons, sports medicine clinicians, and rehabilitation teams a structured way to document range-of-motion, post-op recovery, and physical therapy milestones, all anchored to the right patient and the right visit.